Western Puerto Rico Travel Guide: Rincón, Beaches & Surfing

 Aguada

-Aguada is city half way between Aguadilla and Rincon.
+Aguada is a city half way between Aguadilla and Rincon.
 It’s a peaceful place to stay and the perfect location to branch out from.
 The coastal route is lined with palm trees, painted sculptures, boutique hotels and restaurants.
 The town center is built around a tree lined plaza, flanked by a cathedral, Puerto Rican homes and narrow streets.

 Beaches & Restaurants